charmoniumQ/PROBE/c-prov-tracer/notes.md

   - Link to GitHub repo and issues
 - Make sure we are not already tracing prov, or maybe prov tracing should be "stackable"?
 - Handle env-vars consistently; always test empty or non-existant vs non-empty (some places in C might check if == 1).

+# TODO: Does pthread call libc?

+# TODO: Think about getpid and gettid